How should Messianic people approach Christmas?

 A quick note: If you want to study this topic further, there are other articles on this website that deal with the reliability of the New Testament.
 However, I am starting with the following premises and conclusion.
 1.The New Testament… Continue reading →

 Introduction In the introduction of his book called The Case For The Real Jesus, author and apologist Lee Strobel says that a basic search for Jesus at Amazon.com will produce 175, 986 books on the most controversial figure in human… Continue reading →

 J.K.
 McKee principally uses the 1995 New American Standard Update.
 Why?

-This Bible Study podcast on the Epistle to the Hebrews, explores this text of Holy Scripture from a Messianic perspective.
-In this study, we will be reviewing Hebrews 1:5-14.
-Have your Bible handy, and be prepared to take notes!
+This Bible Study podcast surveys the Book of Genesis from a Messianic perspective.
+Have your study Bible handy, and be prepared to take notes!